chuhn/chef-cups/README.md

 ##### Data bags

+Printers can also be defined via a Chef data bag.

 Set the attribute `node['cups']['printer_bag']` to the name of your data bag.

 Data bag entries use this format: